renatosbispo/bubble-os-extractor/README.md

 It does not include the options' attribute values.

+## Usage

+1. Copy the entire contents of the `index.js` file.
+2. Access the Option Set subtab in the Data tab of the Bubble editor.
+3. Open the browser console, paste the copied code and press Enter.
+4. Wait for the script to finish executing and copy the output from the console, which should appear as in the image below:

+![After executing the script, this is the expected output: "[extract-bubble-option-sets] Output:" followed by the array containing the option sets.](images/console-output.png)

 ## Output Format

 The output of the script is described by the following JSON schema: